josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 record[RaceFields.wave.value] = get_wave_from_bib(record[RaceFields.bib.value]).name.upper()
 ```

-I used enums to make it more clear on what type of data I was working on.
+I used enums to make it more clear on what type of data I was working on, specially for the name of the fields.
+Consistency is key.

 At the end, I ran the `es_normalizer` script, which takes the raw captured data and writes a CSV file with some important corrections: